chelsea-here/plantscape/README.md

 ---

-## 📄 Licensing

-This project is provided as part of my professional portfolio.
+## 📌 Licensing Note: This project is part of my professional portfolio — code is All Rights Reserved.

-- **PlantScape (Flagship Project):**
-  All Rights Reserved — showcased for demonstration purposes only.
-  Please do not copy, reuse, or redistribute without permission.

-- **Demo & Practice Projects:**
-  Licensed under the MIT License — open for learning and reuse.

-- **Documentation & Design Assets:**
-  Licensed under Creative Commons BY-NC (Attribution–NonCommercial).
-  Shareable with attribution for non-commercial use only.